 If the assets are considered to be impaired, the impairment we recognize is the amount by which the carrying value of the assets exceeds the fair value of the assets.
 In addition, we base the useful lives and related amortization or depreciation expense on our estimate over the period that the assets will generate revenues or otherwise be used by us.
 If a change were to occur in any of the above-mentioned factors or estimates, the likelihood of a material change in our reported results would increase.
-In 2001, Statement of Financial Accounting Standards No. 144 (SFAS No. 144) "Accounting for the Impairment or Disposal of Long-lived Assets" became effective, and we were required to adopt this statement.
+In 2002, Statement of Financial Accounting Standards ("SFAS") No. 144 "Accounting for the Impairment or Disposal of Long-lived Assets" became effective, and we were required to adopt this statement.
 The adoption of this statement did not have an impact on the Company's financial position or results of operations.
-In 2001, Statement of Financial Accounting Standards No. 142 (SFAS No. 142) "Goodwill and Other Intangible Assets" became effective and we were required to adopt this statement.
-The adoption of thas an impact on the Company's financial position or results of operations.
+In 2001, SFAS No. 142 "Goodwill and Other Intangible Assets" became effective and we were required to adopt this statement.
+The adoption of this statement did not have an impact on the Company's financial position or results of operations.

-Software development costs: Software development costs for products sold (primarily firmware embedded in the Company's products) incurred after technological feasibility is established are capitalized in accordance with Statement of Financial Accounting Standards ("SFAS") No. 86, "Accounting for the Costs of Computer Software to Be Sold, Leased or Otherwise Marketed."
+Software development costs: Software development costs for products sold (primarily firmware embedded in the Company's products) incurred after technological feasibility is established are capitalized in accordance with SFAS No. 86, "Accounting for the Costs of Computer Software to Be Sold, Leased or Otherwise Marketed."
 We determine the point at which technological feasibility has been established for a product (i.e., when we have completed all planning, designing, coding and testing activities that are necessary to establish that a product can be produced to meet design specifications, and the point at which a product is available for general release to customers, by creating detail program designs of the product).
 Such detail program designs take product function, feature and technical requirements to their most detailed, logical form and are ready for coding.
 Capitalized software development costs are amortized when products are available for general release to customers, over the estimated useful lives of the products, currently five years.
-At December 31, 2001 and March 31, 2002, our gross software development costs of \$2.3 million and \$2.2 million, respectively, are grouped with intangible assets in our consolidated balance sheets.
+At December 31, 2001 and June 30, 2002, our net software development costs of \$2.3 million and \$2.0 million, respectively, are grouped with intangible assets in our consolidated balance sheets.

-Accrued restructuring related costs: To the extent that exact amounts are not determinable, we have estimated amounts for direct costs of our expenses and liabilities related to our restructurings in accordance with the Emerging Issues Task Force ("EITF") Issue 94-3, "Liability Recognition for Certain Employee Termination Benefits and Other Costs to Exit an Activity (Including Certain Costs Incurred in a Restructuring)."
-Our accrued restructuring related costs were \$1.8 million and \$1.5 million at December 31, 2001 and March 31, 2002, respectively.
+Accrued restructuring related costs: To the extent that exact amounts are not determinable, we have estimated amounts for direct costs of our expenses and liabilities related to our restructurings in accordance with the Emerging Issues Task Force Issue 94-3, "Liability Recognition for Certain Employee Termination Benefits and Other Costs to Exit an Activity (Including Certain Costs Incurred in a Restructuring)."
+Our accrued restructuring related costs were \$1.8 million and \$1.1 million at December 31, 2001 and June 30, 2002, respectively.
 Materially different reported results would be likely if any of the estimated costs or expenses were different from our estimations or if the approach, timing and extent of the restructuring plans adopted by management were different.